Review of Lord of the World (1907)

 In this world, people no longer want religion.
 Christianity has collapsed back into Catholicism, which, at least in Italy, has traded the real estate of its churches for a larger share of Rome around the Vatican.
 Even in this backward-looking enclave, belief in the supernatural is failing.
 Secularization accelerates further when a brilliant US senator enters negotiations with the East.
 Perhaps that American can deliver a millennium of peace.
 Oops, no, he’s the Antichrist.

 Top-drawer Christian SF.
 Benson was able to picture the world a century hence with as much prescience and imagination as H. G. Wells, and better character writing.
 Being an atheist myself, I find it hilarious that Benson considered this world a dystopia!
-He helped created the subgenre.
+He helped create the subgenre.
 Certainly, there are downsides to his future, such as the closing of the universities under communist rule; that didn’t quite happen in the USSR or Mao’s China, and it would be disastrous.
 Benson is clear, however, that he finds the big downside in another place entirely:

 The alliance of Psychology and Materialism did indeed seem, looked at from one angle, to account for everything; it needed a robust supernatural perception to understand their practical inadequacy.